andreashlarsen/Larsen2022-review/README.md

 https://www.mdpi.com/1422-0067/23/15/8098

 ## Prerequisites
-All scripts  require GROMACS, and were tested in GROMACS 2021.4 on a GPU-supported workstation.
+All scripts  require GROMACS, and were tested in GROMACS 2021.4 on a GPU-supported workstation running Linux Ubuntu 20.04.
 The scripts can be run with minor modifications, e.g. change of paths etc.
 All simulateions in the examples were done in Martini2.2, but most of the methods are transfereable to be used with other force fields (more info in the paper).